eclipse-sumo/sumo/docs/web/docs/Installing/index.md

 # Windows

-There are four different binary packages for Windows depending on the platform (32 vs. 64 bit) you have and what you want to do with SUMO.
-If you want to install it locally and have administrator rights on your machine you should download and execute one of the installers (preferably 64 bit).
+There are four different binary packages for Windows depending on the license and feature set (GPL, including video encoding and 3D GUI or EPL without) you choose and what you want to do with SUMO.
+If you want to install it locally and have administrator rights on your machine you should download and execute one of the installers.
 If you need a "portable" version or do not have admin rights, use the correct zip, extract it into a desired folder using [7Zip](https://www.7-zip.org/), [Winzip](https://www.winzip.com/win/de/prod_down.html), or a similar tool.
 Every